 Dr Darren Cousins (Cardiff Royal Infirmary)

-Dr Darren Cousins is a Consultant Sexual Health & HIV at the Cardiff Royal Infirmary.
-He has an interest in developing sexual health services related to men who have sex with men, with the aim of making healthcare more accessible and relevant to those who need it with the background of austerity, PREP and vaccination challenges.
+Darren is a Consultant in Sexual Health & HIV at Cardiff Royal Infirmary.
+He has an interest in developing sexual health services related to men who have sex with men, with the aim of making healthcare more accessible and relevant to those who need it with the background of austerity, PrEP and vaccination challenges.

 Cllr Ash Lister (Cardiff Council)